Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

-Ronald Acuna Jr. -- batting .400 in his past 10 games -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Julio Urias on the mound, on September 1 at 10:10 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. (.409 batting average in his past 10 games), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-He racked up four RBI (going 3-for-4 with a home run and a walk) in his most recent game against the Dodgers.
+He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and an RBI) against the Dodgers.

 Ronald Acuña Jr. Game Info & Props vs. the Dodgers